adelinosousa/canicore/README.md

 | -o        | Outputs result to a csv file |

 **NOTE*** Csv file will be created in the same directory as the command tool.

-## Improvements
-Let me know if you have any suggestions.

 ## License
 [LICENSE](LICENSE.md)